 We do know that Shakespeare's life revolved around two locations: Stratford and London.
 He grew up, had a family, and bought property in Stratford, but he worked in London, the center of English theater.
 As an actor, a playwright, and a partner in a leading acting company, he became both prosperous and well-known.
-Even without knowing everything about his life, fans of Shakespeare have imagined and reimagined him according to their own tastes, just as we see with the 19th-century portrait of Shakespeare wooing his wife at the top of this page.
+Even without knowing everything about his life, fans of Shakespeare have imagined and reimagined him according to their own tastes, just as we see with the 19th-century family scene at the top of this page.

 Visit Shakespeare Documented to see primary-source materials documenting Shakespeare's life.
-This online exhibition brings together all known manuscript and print references to Shakespeare and his works, as well as additional references to his family, in his lifetime and shortly thereafter.
+This online exhibition of items from the Folger and other institutions brings together all known manuscript and print references to Shakespeare and his works, as well as additional references to his family, in his lifetime and shortly thereafter.

 William Shakespeare was probably born on about April 23, 1564, the date that is traditionally given for his birth.
 He was John and Mary Shakespeare's oldest surviving child; their first two children, both girls, did not live beyond infancy.
 Growing up as the big brother of the family, William had three younger brothers, Gilbert, Richard, and Edmund, and two younger sisters: Anne, who died at seven, and Joan.